juhasipo/JMobster/README.markdown

 ### Classes and Default Values

+#### Requirements for Classes

 Classes that are processed with JMobster have to have a default constructor.
 This constructor is used for field default values.
 If a field shouldn't have a default value, annotation IgnoreDefaultValue can be used.
 This can be handy e.g. for id values that should not have default value in client side model.

+If a class doesn't have a special converter class, it should have a toString() method.
+This method is used when converting values that don't have a converter.
+ToString() method implementation should return the value as it should be in the target model file.
+I.e. if it's reprsented in string form, the return value should be quoted appropriately.

 **Note:** Nested classes have to be static classes in order to work.
 This limitation is due to class instantion via reflection.

+#### Default Conversion Process

+The default base value converter implementation first tries to match the convertable object by class' exact equality (i.e. class hash code).
+If it can't find the match, then it tries to find match for the super class and if no match is found, then for the interfaces.
+The search is recursive so the whole hierarchy is used in the search.
+The search is conducted in top-to-bottom manner where the first match wins.

+If no class is found in the search, the object is converted using the to string converter.
+Currently there is no way to figure out how the classes that should be converted with default toString method and the classes that shouldn't be converted at all other than manually specifying the classes with _BaseValueConverterManager.addConverter(ValueConverter, Class[])_ method.
+The library's default implementations will rely on the to string converter for all non-matching classes in order to widely support the Java's toString() methods on various classes (e.g. BigDecimal and BigInteger).

 Extending
 ---------